microsoft/live-share/docs/platform-support.md

 <sup>2</sup> Embedded JavaScript in HTML is supported when doing client debugging.<br />
 <sup>3</sup> JavaScript / TypeScript debugging for Node or browser.<br />
 <sup>4</sup> Bug: Python debugger support on Mac has a known issue.
 Debugging on Windows works.
 [Vote (👍) here.](https://github.com/MicrosoftDocs/live-share/issues/62)<br />
 <sup>5</sup> The respective extension for VS Code doesn't currently support debugging.
-As soon as it does, we will investigate adding co-debugging support to it.
+As soon as it does, we will investigate adding co-debugging support to it. <br />
 <sup>?</sup> Not yet validated.

 ### Platforms